-Croatia: Gov prepares for INA takeover talks from MOL6.
-February 2017. / SEE Energy News
+Croatia: Gov prepares for INA takeover talks from MOL, SEE Energy News

 Croatian Government has established a eightmember council for negotiations with Hungarian MOL on buyout of MOL’s stake in Croatian oil company INA.
 The council will be chaired by the Croatian Prime Minister Andrej Plenkovic.